ligato/docs/docs/tutorials/07_vpp-connection.md

 }
 ```

-Later, we will use the channel to send or receive data.
-But first, we need to prepare the data and send it in a way that VPP can understand.
+Later, you will use the channel to send and receive data.
+But first, you need to prepare the data and send it in a way that VPP can understand.

+---

 #### 1. Binary API

 !!! note
-    This step is only explanatory and can be skipped.
+    This section provides some background on the binary API.
+This can be skipped, and you can proceed to the _Synchronous VPP call_ section of this tutorial.

 GoVPP is a toolset for VPP management.
-It provides a high-level API for communication with the GoVPP core and for sending and receiving messages to/from the VPP via adapter.
-This is a component between GoVPP and VPP responsible for sending and receiving binary-encoded data via the VPP socket client (by default, but the VPP shared memory is also available when needed).
+It provides a high-level API for communication with the GoVPP core, and for sending and receiving messages to/from the VPP via an adapter.
+This is a component between GoVPP and VPP responsible for sending and receiving binary-encoded data via the VPP socket client.
+The socket is the default, but the VPP shared memory is also available when needed.
 It also provides a bindings generator for VPP JSON binary API definitions referred to as the **binapi-generator**.

-Bindings are by default present in the path `/usr/share/vpp/api/` and divided into multiple logical files.
-Any of the JSON API files can be transformed into the `.go` file using binapi-generator.
-Generated API calls or messages can be then directly referenced in the go code.
-The vpp-agent stores generated binary API files in the [binapi directory](https://github.com/ligato/vpp-agent/tree/master/plugins/vpp/binapi) (the tutorial example uses interface bindings from this directory as well)
+Bindings are, by default, present in the path `/usr/share/vpp/api/` and divided into multiple logical files.
+Any of the JSON API files can be transformed into a `.go` file using the binapi-generator.
+Generated API calls or messages can be then directly referenced in the Go code.
+The VPP agent stores generated binary API files in the [binapi directory](https://github.com/ligato/vpp-agent/tree/master/plugins/vpp/binapi).

 The binapi-generator uses following format:
 ```bash
 binapi-generator --input-file=/usr/share/vpp/api/<name>.api.json --output-dir=<path>
 ```

-Remember that the `*.api.json` files are present only when the VPP is installed in the system.
-This step needs to be done only once, and files must be re-generated only when a new VPP (version) with changes in the API is introduced.
+Remember that the `*.api.json` files are present only when VPP is installed on the system.
+This step needs to be done only once.
+The binapi-generator must regenerate the files with the introduction of a new VPP version containing API changes.

-In the tutorial this step is not needed since all required messages are already generated.
-Only the correct VPP version is mandatory (see [vpp.env](https://github.com/ligato/vpp-agent/blob/master/vpp.env) file for currently supported VPP versions).
+In this tutorial, the `binapi-generator` has generated the required messages, so you will not need to perform this step.
+Only the correct VPP version is mandatory.

-Read more about the [GoVPP project](https://wiki.fd.io/view/GoVPP).
+To check on the supported VPP versions, see the [vpp.env file ](https://github.com/ligato/vpp-agent/blob/master/vpp.env) in the vpp-agent repository.

+To read more about GoVPP, go to the [GoVPP Project wiki](https://wiki.fd.io/view/GoVPP).
+Or see the discussion on the [GoVPPMux VPP plugin section][govppmux] of the _User Guide_.

+---

 #### 2. Synchronous VPP call

 Let's return to the tutorial.
-Till now we have GoVPPMux plugin injected into the `HelloWorld` plugin and the VPP channel prepared.
-In this step, we will configure the loopback interface (from the `interfaces.api.json` bindings) synchronously.
+So far, you have injected the GoVPPMux plugin into the HelloWorld plugin, and prepared the VPP channel.
+In this section, you will configure the loopback interface, from the `interfaces.api.json` bindings, synchronously.

+---

-At first, define a new method where the message will be processed and prepare the request:
+Define a new method where the message will be processed, and prepare the request:
 ```go
 func (p *HelloWorld) syncVppCall() {
 	request := &interfaces.CreateLoopback{}
 }
 ```

-The request struct is from the generated VPP API file.
-The request type defines a configuration item which will be created which in this case is a loopback interface.
+The request struct comes from the generated VPP API file.
+The request type defines a configuration item which will be created.
+In this case,the configuration item is a loopback interface.
 The majority of the request messages contain one or more fields which can be set to a given value.

-In our example, the `CreateLoopback` has one field `MacAddress` of type `[]byte`.
-Filling it will help us to create a new loopback interface with the MAC address already assigned.
-Since the most convenient method would be to define a MAC address as `string`, we will prepare short helper method which transforms our `string` type MAC address to a byte array using the built-in `net` package:
+The `CreateLoopback()` method has one field,`MacAddress`, of type `[]byte`.
+Filling in this value lets you create a new loopback interface with the MAC address already assigned.

+Since the most convenient method would be to define a MAC address as a `string`, prepare a short helper method which transforms your `string` type MAC address to a byte array using the built-in `net` package:
 ```go
 func macParser(mac string) []byte {
 	hw, err := net.ParseMAC(mac)